Pinellas County Highways

 |Interstate 175's westbound beginning departs from 4th Street North south of downtown St. Petersburg.
 Known as South Bay Drive and hidden Florida 594, the freeway spur provides a high-speed route to Interstate 275 in the shadow of Tropicana Field.
 Florida 687 ends silently here as well.
 Photo taken 04/15/07.|

-Florida 688 is a 13.33-mile long state road that begins in Indian Rocks Beach at the northern terminus of Florida 699 (Gulf Boulevard) and extends east to Interstate 275 at Exit 31B.
+Florida 688 comprises a 13.33-mile long state road between Indian Rocks Beach at the northern terminus of Florida 699 (Gulf Boulevard) and Interstate 275 at Exit 31B in north St. Petersburg.
 Florida 688 follows 5th Avenue through Indian Rocks Beach, crosses the Intracoastal Waterway, then enters the vicinity of Largo via Walsingham Road.
-A direct connection from Walsingham Road to Ulmerton Road allows Florida 688 to turn briefly northeast, but Florida 688 then continues due east along Ulmerton Road until its end at Interstate 275.
+A direct connection from Walsingham Road to Ulmerton Road curves SR 688 northeast around Ridgecrest County Park to a due east heading to Largo Mall, northern reaches of Pinellas Park and St. Pete-Clearwater International Airport (PIE).

-Portions of Florida 688, especially between U.S. 19 and Interstate 275, have expressway and even freeway features, but none of it is up to Interstate standards.
-Florida 688 was considered in the early 1970s for an upgrade into the once-proposed Ulmerton Expressway, a freeway that would have connected Largo with Interstate 275.
+Interchanges along Florida 688 (Ulmerton Road) handle the movements between the ends of the short overlap with Florida 686 by PIE Airport.
+Upgrades were considered in the early 1970s for SR 688 as part of the once-proposed Ulmerton Expressway, a freeway that would have connected Largo with Interstate 275.
 That freeway was canceled due to local opposition by the mid-1970s.

 Pinellas County Route 689 follows 9th Street North from Florida 595 (5th Avenue) to 84th Avenue North, where it transitions onto Haines Road northwest to U.S. 19.